-A lot of times, your gut instinct is correct.
+In regard to pain, most of the time your gut instinct is correct.
 When you weight train you “feel the burn” and it feels good.

 You know you are doing the right thing for your body and you are enjoying it.

-You also know when you feel a burn that does not feel so good and it sets off the “Uh-oh” indicator in your head.
+You also know when you feel a burn that does not feel so good.
+It sets off the “uh-oh” indicator in your head.
 When this happens, you need to give your body downtime to recuperate before pushing on.

 The Good Burn of Weight Training